 Likewise, they are responsible for physically operating and maintaining the audio equipment involved in recording as well as processing sounds.
 Some of these engineers may be employed as sound technicians or audio technicians if they have less experience and are filling a subset of the roles that would normally be filled by an audio engineer.

 Also, audio engineers spend a lot of time setting up microphones and soundscapes so that their clients can record the sounds that they want.
-Most sound engineers work predominantly inside rather than outside, and there isn’t much interaction with downstream customers.
+Most sound engineers, sometimes called sound technicians, work predominantly inside rather than outside, and there isn’t much interaction with downstream customers.

 But, audio engineers need to collaborate closely with the artists or performers who need their services.
 In other words, audio engineers don’t need to sell their talents once they have a job, but they do need to discuss the goals of the people who they are recording.